tegorman13/Representation_Study/manuscript/output/manuscript_hugo.md

 Table 6: **Experiment 2.** Odds ratios for group comparisons.
 </div>

-We again employed Bayesian ordinal logistic regression to model the probability of participants falling into each accuracy category as a function of reference class, rounding, and goal level (<a href="#tbl-s2-ord" class="quarto-xref">Table 6</a> and
-<a href="#tbl-s2-reg" class="quarto-xref">Table 5</a>).
-Results indicated that the kWh condition served as a baseline
-for higher accuracy.
-Compared to kWh, the USD reference class increased the odds of falling into lower-accuracy bins (Odds Ratio = 8.80, 95% CI:
-1.37 to 28.42).
+We again employed Bayesian ordinal logistic regression to model the probability of participants falling into each accuracy category as a function of reference class, rounding, and goal level (<a href="#tbl-s2-ord" class="quarto-xref">Table 6</a> and <a href="#tbl-s2-reg" class="quarto-xref">Table 5</a>).
+Results indicated that the kWh condition served as a baseline for higher accuracy.
+Compared to kWh, the USD reference class increased the odds of falling into lower-accuracy bins (Odds Ratio = 8.80, 95% CI: 1.37 to 28.42).
 The Percentage condition showed a similar trend, though the credible intervals were more uncertain.
 Notably, the "Rounded" condition showed an advantage: rounded usage information reduced the likelihood of errors (OR = 0.53, 95% CI: 0.36 to 0.73).
 Moreover, when the goal was more challenging (15% vs. 10%), accuracy generally declined (OR = 0.66, 95% CI: 0.45 to 0.91).
 Thus, while rounding facilitated more accurate responses, the more difficult goal reduced overall accuracy.
 Crucially, the kWh condition's advantage persisted across these additional manipulations, reinforcing the conclusion from Experiment 1 that absolute units support better accuracy in energy reduction planning.

+As in Experiment 1, we further investigated the role of individual differences in energy literacy in predicting planning accuracy.
+A Bayesian linear regression model, analogous to the one used in Experiment 1 (log_abs_error ~ els + (1\|id) + (1\|state)), revealed a significant negative relationship between energy literacy scores and log-transformed absolute error (Estimate = -3.21, 95% CI: -3.89 to -2.52).
+This finding indicates that participants with higher energy literacy tended to produce more accurate plans, exhibiting smaller deviations from the target reduction goals.
+The conditional effect plot (**?@fig-s2-els**) visually confirms this relationship, showing a clear decreasing trend in log absolute error as energy literacy increases.
+These results are consistent with the findings from Experiment 1 and further support the notion that a solid understanding of energy concepts may be crucial for individuals' ability to effectively engage in energy conservation planning.
+Furthermore, these findings highlight the potential value of targeted educational interventions aimed at improving consumers' energy literacy to enhance the effectiveness of communications promoting sustainable energy behaviors.

+## Experiment 2: Discussion

 ### Individual Differences

 # General Discusion

 Karjalainen 2011 - people prefer information about price (Karjalainen, 2011)

 # References